Beetroot and Nitroglycerin: Can You Take Them Together?

 Many common Nitroglycerin products can affect this interaction.

-Nitrostat (sublingual tablets)Nitrolingual (sublingual spray)NitroMist (sublingual spray)Nitro-Dur (transdermal patch)Minitran (transdermal patch)Nitro-Bid (ointment)Intravenous nitroglycerin
+Nitrostat (sublingual tablets)Nitrolingual (spray)NitroMist (spray)Nitro-Dur (transdermal patch)Minitran (transdermal patch)Nitro-Bid (ointment)Imdur (isosorbide mononitrate)Isordil (isosorbide dinitrate)

 Other sources

-Whole-food beets in normal portions are not the concern.
+• Whole-food beets in normal portions (roasted, pickled, in smoothies) are not the issue.

 The bottom line